-“The debate on whether or not to get vaccinated is deeply political, in the sense of the citizen.
-It is one of the most crucial political debates a society can have,” said Maria Efthimiou, Professor of Early Modern Greek History at the National and Kapodistrian University of Athens (NKUA), who participated in the 49th SNF Dialogues event on Wednesday, December 15.
-In thefinal webcast of 2021, a year that, for the majority of the world, was filled with anxiety and fear, polarization and doubt, Maria Efthimiou engaged in an open discussion with the audience about the “shelter” history can offer in such difficult global circumstances, as well as what we might prevent in the future by looking back at our past.
+“The debate on whether or not to get vaccinated is deeply political, in the sense of citizenship.
+It is one of the most crucial political debates a society can have,” said Maria Efthimiou, Professor of Early Modern Greek History at the National and Kapodistrian University of Athens (NKUA), who participated in the 49th SNF Dialogues event on Wednesday, 15 December.
+In the final webcast of 2021, a year that, for the majority of the world, was filled with anxiety and fear, polarization and doubt, Maria Efthimiou engaged in an open discussion with the audience about how history can become a “shelter” in such difficult global circumstances, as well as what we might prevent in the future by looking back at our past.

 Regarding the current state of Greek society, she said that “Greek society is experiencing, in my opinion, a period of silent transformation for the better, if this situation continues and does not collapse from something else.
 We are all on a journey of self-reflection and some of us are already trying to be better citizens or, at least, to want to become better citizens.”

 How do you feel about this period we are going through?

 The SNF Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through the journalism non-profit organization iMEdD (incubator for Media Education and Development).